rednafi/brisk-bash/README.md

   ### while loop

 * This program,
-    - Takes in a single number as argument
+    - Takes in a single integer as argument
     - Returns the factorial of that number

     ```bash